dmoyer22/fred-eda/README.md

-# fred-eda
+# fredEDA
-Streamlit app to pull market data from the fred API and run EDA
+Pull market data from fred API and perform EDA

+Browser-based interface for pulling market data from the fredAPI and running 2 different EDA packages.

+streamlit run fredstream.py